microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.Vision.ImageScanning.md

 ##### OutputImage

-Get the result of executing the skill against bound inputs: the resulting image from cropping and rectifying the content of the image within the input bounds onto a rectangle plane using the [ImageRectifierInterpolationKind](#ImageRectifierInterpolationKind) specified.
+Get the result of executing the skill against bound inputs: the resulting image from cropping and rectifying the content of the image within the input bounds onto a rectangle plane using the [ImageInterpolationKind](./Microsoft.AI.Skills.SkillInterface.md#ImageInterpolationKind) specified.

 ```csharp
 VideoFrame OutputImage{ get; }